 What to Pack When Visiting Nantucket

 If you’re unsure what to pack, it all depends on what season you’re visiting.
-For the summer months, pack your sundress and a comfortable pair of shoes or sandals.
+Pack your sundress and a comfortable pair of shoes or sandals for the summer months.
 Don’t forget your hat and sunglasses too.
-Swimming is a must when in Nantucket so pack your swimsuit and swimsuit cover-up.
+Swimming is a must when in Nantucket, so pack your swimsuit and swimsuit cover-up.
 Plus, you need a wetsuit if you want to surf.

 The Nantucket weather is unpredictable, calling for rain gear to shield you against the occasional light showers, so pack a jacket, some warm clothes and an umbrella just in case.